(Also King James VI of Scotland, 1567-1625)

 The Oxford Illustrated History of Tudor & Stuart Britain edited by J. S. Morrill.
 Includes 225 color illustrations.

 Tudors, Stuarts & the Russian Tsars: Treasures of the Royal Courts edited by Olga Dmitrieva and Tessa Murdoch.
-Explores diplomatic, trade and cultural exchanges between the courts of Britain and Russia from the reign of Henry VIII to the death of Charles II.
-Photos illustrate chapters on portraits, arms and armour, heraldry, textiles and jewellery, and more.
+Explores exchanges between the courts of Britain and Russia from the reign of Henry VIII to the death of Charles II.
+Illustrated.

 Hope Endures by Nigel Tranter.
 Novel about Thomas Hope, who counselled three kings through a tumultuous time in Scottish history: James VI and I, Charles I, and Charles II.